Welcome to Cadabam's Hospitals

 Rehab Unit

-How effective is Direct Cranial Stimulation for Relationship Issues?
+How Effective Is Direct Cranial Stimulation for Relationship Issues?

 Transcranial Direct Current Stimulation (tDCS) is not directly used for relationship issues.
 However, when relationship issues are caused by one or both partners’ mental health condition that requires treatment, such as treatment-resistant depression, tDCS could act as an adjunct treatment option.

-What are the benefits of Direct Cranial Stimulation for Relationship Issues?
+What Are the Benefits of Direct Cranial Stimulation for Relationship Issues?

 tDCS is a non-invasive, brain stimulation technique that can be useful to reduce symptoms of certain mental health conditions that do not respond well to conventional treatment methods such as medications and psychotherapy.
 When an individual is able to recover from their own mental health condition, they can be better partners in their relationships.